- Last updated:

 Free registration only applies to kittens and puppies under the age of six months at the time of registration.
 If they are desexed prior to six months of age they can also be registered at no charge.

-Council offers reduced registration fees for owners who are members of the Queensland Feline Association (QFA) or the Canine Control Council of Queensland (CCC(Q)).
+Council offers reduced registration fees for owners who are members of the Queensland Feline Association (QFA) or Dogs Queensland.
 The owner must provide council with the training certification or membership number.

 Lifetime registration allows you to pay a one-off fee to register your cat.
 There will be no annual renewal fee.
 Lifetime registration is available for cat owners who have a cat or kitten which is: